Elena Rybakina: 2022: Wimbledon champion

 Rybakina's grass-court season in the lead up to Wimbledon saw a second-round loss to Shelby Rogers at the Rosmalen Open followed by a first-round bye and a second-round loss to Lesia Tsurenko at the Eastbourne International.
 At the Wimbledon Championships, she reached her second Grand Slam quarterfinal, defeating CoCo Vandeweghe, Bianca Andreescu, Zheng Qinwen and Petra Martić.
-Then she reached the semifinals at a major for the first time, defeating Ajla Tomljanović in her quarterfinal match.
+Then she reached the semifinals at a Major for the first time, defeating Ajla Tomljanović in her quarterfinal match.
 She became the first Kazakhstani singles player (male or female) to reach the semifinal of a Grand Slam.
-Then she reached her first major final, after defeating Simona Halep in straight sets, becoming the youngest Wimbledon finalist since Garbiñe Muguruza in 2015.
+Then she reached her first Major final, after defeating Simona Halep in straight sets, becoming the youngest Wimbledon finalist since Garbiñe Muguruza in 2015.
 After dropping the first set, she defeated Ons Jabeur in three sets to secure her first major title.
 She became the youngest woman champion since the 21-year-old Petra Kvitová in 2011.
-She was the fourth-youngest active major champion, older only than Iga Świątek, Bianca Andreescu and Emma Raducanu.
-Rybakina's birth in Russia and previous international representation of Russia became a matter of public discourse in the aftermath of her success at Wimbledon 2022, where Wimbledon had banned athletes representing Russia and Belarus due to Russia's invasion of Ukraine.
+She was the fourth-youngest active Grand Slam champion, older only than Iga Świątek, Bianca Andreescu and Emma Raducanu.
+Rybakina's Russian nationality and previous international representation of Russia became a matter of public discourse in the aftermath of her success at Wimbledon 2022, where Wimbledon had banned athletes representing Russia and Belarus due to Russia's invasion of Ukraine.
+Russian state media celebrated Rybakina's win as a national victory despite her longstanding decision not to represent the country of her birth.

-The North American hardcourt season began with early round losses at the Silicon Valley Classic (first round) and Canadian Open (second round).
+The North American hardcourt season began with early losses at the Silicon Valley Classic (first round) and Canadian Open (second).
 Her US Open preparations continued at the Cincinnati Open where she advanced to the quarterfinals and was defeated by Madison Keys.
 Her season continued next with an entry to the US Open as the 25th seed; however, she lost in the first round to qualifier Clara Burel.